Places to visit in Binsar

 1. Zero Point

 Zero Point is without a doubt one of Binsar’s most fascinating destinations.
-Reaching this location in Binsar Wildlife Sanctuary demands a two-kilometer uphill journey through the bush, but the view from the summit is well worth it.
-The spectacular Himalayan ranges can be seen, as well as prominent peaks like as Kedarnath, Shivling, Nanda Devi, and Trishul.
+Reaching this location in Binsar Wildlife Sanctuary demands a two-kilometre uphill journey through the bush, but the view from the summit is well worth it.
+The spectacular Himalayan ranges can be seen, as well as prominent peaks like Kedarnath, Shivling, Nanda Devi, and Trishul.

 2. Kasar Devi Temple

 Another popular Binsar attraction is the Kasar Devi Temple, which is dedicated to Kasar Devi as its name suggests.
 Swami Vivekananda meditated here in the 19th century, giving the shrine a boost in prominence.
 The cultural and architectural significance of this temple is enormous, and the surrounding pine forest further adds to the atmosphere.